 Manuscripts that do not meet these criteria will either be rejected or returned to the author for further polishing.
 Never submit a manuscript that has not been thoroughly proofread multiple times.

-If you have short pieces to publish instead of an entire book, keep an eye on our Upcoming Anthologies page.
-The call for submissions to our annual literary anthology, The Spoon Knife Anthology, will appear on that page every year in early Spring, and calls for other anthologies (literary and otherwise) will also appear there on occasion.
+The call for submissions to our annual literary anthology, The Spoon Knife Anthology, will be posted every year in early Spring.
+Calls for other anthologies (literary and otherwise) will also appear on occasion.